 Plant materials

-The selected plants of (Boswellia carteril, , Commiphoramyrrha and Saussurea lappa) were collected from a local market in Sana’a-Yemen.
+The selected plants of (Boswellia carteril,Commiphoramyrrha and Saussurea lappa) were collected from a local market in Sana’a-Yemen.
 The Salvia officinalis wascollected from Ibb Governorate in Nov-2020.
 Methanol extract of Dracaena cinnabari was obtained from dr. Nahed Al-Baoqai, Department of Pharmacology and Therapeutics, Faculty of Medicine and Health Sciences, Sana'a University, Yemen.
 All collected plants were dried and groundand stored in airtightbottles.

-Preparation of ethanolic extract Plants extraction was been performed at the Pharmacy faculty, Sana’a university, Republic of Yemen.
+Preparation of methanolic extract Plants extraction was been performed at the Pharmacy faculty, Sana’a university, Republic of Yemen.
 The weight of the ground powder was taken.
-The crude methanol extract of the plants was been prepared by soaking of the airdried plants (135.25g Saussurea lappa, 146.16g Boswellia carteril, 168g Commiphoramyrrha and 366.54g Salvia officinalis) with methanol by using maceration method.
-The extracts was been filtered with Whatman No.1 filter paper and evaporated under reduced pressure in a rotary evaporator, at 40 °C for 20 min to yield the crude extract.
+The crude methanol extract of the plants was been prepared by soaking of the air-dried plants (135.25g Saussurea lappa, 146.16g Boswellia carteril, 168g Commiphoramyrrha and 366.54g Salvia officinalis) with methanol (volume) by using maceration method.
+The extracts were been filtered with Whatman No.1 filter paper and evaporated under reduced pressure in a rotary evaporator, at 40 °C for 20 min to yield the crude extract.
 Samples was be stored in bottles for further studies.
+The percentage yield obtained for each extract from different lants were calculated using the following formula (state the reference for the formula)

 Percentage yield (%) = Dry weight of extractDry weight of plant material×100

 Bacterial sample The collection of samples was conducted in the Department of Dentistry and Oral Health in Republican Teaching Hospital Authority, Sana’a, Yemen.
-A sixty five active dental caries samples were collected from patients attending the operative clinics of Republican Teaching hospital Authority and transported to the laboratory immediately after collection using Thioglycollate broth and processed on same day.
+A sixty-five active dental caries samples were collected from patients attending the operative clinics of Republican Teaching hospital Authority and transported to the laboratory immediately after collection using Thioglycollate broth and processed on same day.
 The sample was vortexed (15 sec) and diluted 1:1000 in isotonic saline solution prior to inoculation.
 One loop (1/1000thml of sample) was inoculated on the Mitis Salivarius agar with potassium tellurite medium, bacitracin and 20% sucrose.
 The plates were incubated at 37 °C anaerobically.
 After 72-hour, colony characteristics were studied and identified.

-Antibacterial assay
+Antibacterial assays

 Disc diffusion assay

-Anti-bacterial activity of the methanol extracts of fiveextractsagainst S.mutanswas been evaluated using the disc diffusion method33,34.Chlorohexidine 0.1% was be used as positive control to determine the sensitivity of the tested bacteria.
+Antibacterial activity of the methanol extracts of fiveplantsagainst S.mutanswere evaluated using the disc diffusion method33,34.Chlorohexidine 0.1% was be used as positive control to determine the sensitivity of the tested bacteria.
 Sterile paper discs (whatman No.3) of 6mm in diameter was been impregnated with 15 ml of the MeOH extracts (500 mg/ml).
 The discs then air dried under sterile condition.
 Chocolate agar plate (90 mm) was been inoculated with the stock bacterial suspension (1-2 × 108 CFU/ml) by streaking the surface in three different directions to ensure a proper distribution of the inoculum with a sterile cotton swab, which has been dipped into the bacterial suspension.
 Using an alcohol-flamed forceps, the prepared discs then evenly placed and distributed onto the inoculated plated.
 The plates then covered, inverted and incubated at 35℃ for 24hr.
 Discs impregnated with only MeOH serve as negative control for the plant extract.
-The anti-bacterial activity was been demonstrated be measuring the diameter of the zone of inhibition for each test compound against the tested bacteria.
+The antibacterial activity was been demonstrated be measuring the diameter of the zone of inhibition for each test compound against the tested bacteria.
 The mean diameter of the inhibition zone was recorded from triplicate test.
-The anti-bacterial activity was defined as strong when the inhibition zone diameter was ≥15 mm, moderate for diameter of 10-15 mm and weak for diameter of < 10mm33.
+The antibacterial activity was defined as strong when the inhibition zone diameter was ≥15 mm, moderate for diameter of 10-15 mm and weak for diameter of < 10mm33.

-Broth micro dilution assay MIC AND MBC
+Broth micro dilution assays: MIC AND MBC